-- Remediation documentation – Remediation efforts need to be properly documented in order to support and report plans, progress, and accomplishments.
-We have templates that can be customized to fit any programs needs.
-However, we recommend that the critical remediation elements always be including.
+Remediation documentation – Remediation efforts need to be properly documented in order to support and report plans, progress, and accomplishments.
+We have templates that can be customized to fit any program’s needs.
+However, we recommend that the critical remediation elements always be included.
 Those elements are:

 Remediation specific training – Remediation specific training is designed to enhance the capabilities of remediation stakeholders as it relates to successfully remediation gets deficiencies.
 For instance, we have training that is specific to performing an effective root cause analysis, or how to perform and adequately support verification and validation procedures.

-Technical training – Technical training is designed to enhance the capabilities of process owners related to performing their functions, and are often identified as a result of successful root cause analysis.
-For instance, if a root cause analysis resulted in determining that there are not adequate policies and procedures around reviewing purchase orders there is training that targets how you successfully develop and subsequently monitor the effectiveness of a policy.
+Technical training – Technical training is designed to enhance the capabilities of process owners, and capability gaps are often identified as a result of successful root cause analysis.
+For instance, if a root cause analysis resulted in determining that there are not adequate policies and procedures around reviewing purchase orders, we have training that targets how to successfully develop and subsequently monitor the effectiveness of a policy.

-- Policy and program implication information – Through the remediation process, there will be efforts that have an implication on various programs and related policies.
-Our approach ensures that there is evaluation performed on potential program and policy connections, and simultaneously ensures that a communication channel between the appropriate personnel is established and maintained.
+Policy and program implication information – Through the remediation process, there will be efforts that have an implication on various programs and related policies.
+Our approach ensures an evaluation is performed on potential program and policy connections, and simultaneously ensures that a communication channel between the appropriate personnel is established and maintained.